LiveHelperChat/fbmessenger/README.md

 ## Most common URL

-### URL if you are using Facebook Login flow without automated hosting environment
+### URL if you are using Facebook Login flow WITHOUT automated hosting environment

 This is the most common installation method and you choose what page you managed during login flow.